LizardByte/build-deps/README.md

 ##### aarch64 / arm64

-First, install [MSYS2](https://www.msys2.org/), then open the CLANGARM64 shell and run the following commands:
+Open the CLANGARM64 shell and run the following commands:

-> For latest MSYS2, the Installer will be hangup on Windows On Arm, You can download [2024-12-08 version](https://github.com/msys2/msys2-installer/releases/tag/2024-12-08), See [issue #96](https://github.com/msys2/msys2-installer/issues/96)

-> Of course you can install the latest version using the command line, like [setup-msys2 does](https://github.com/msys2/setup-msys2/blob/main/main.js#L362), but this is beyond the scope of this repository.

 ```bash
 pacman -Syu